 - You may use any physical force with the intent to arrest; or - You may make a show of authority sufficient enough to make a reasonable person believe he was under arrest.
-Oklahoma Case Examples These cases represent binding authority from Oklahoma, the 10th Circuit, or U.S. Supreme Court.
+California Case Examples These cases represent binding authority from California, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
-Probable Cause Existed To Search Based on Belief That Spare Tire Contained Drugs: A police officer had probable cause to lower the spare tire on defendant's vehicle and cut it open, where the tire was hanging lower than normal, it was clean while the rim was salty and dirty, the tire had fingerprints and tool marks where the rim and tire met, the tire was a different brand and larger than the other four tires on the vehicle, the results of the "echo test" performed on the spare tire were consistent with the presence of contraband hidden therein, there were four cans of Fix-A-Flat Tire Sealant in the vehicle, (which was unusual, considering that the vehicle was a rental), the tire was extraordinarily heavy, and the officer had experience with drugs being transported in spare tires.
+Warrantless Arrest Inside Private Office Was Unlawful: It was illegal for police, without consent, exigent circumstances, or a warrant, to go past a receptionist and enter the locked office of an attorney to arrest him for selling cocaine.
 Fourth Amendment and State Law:

 In the case of Virginia v.
 Moore, the Supreme Court of the United States addressed the relationship between state law and the Fourth Amendment in the context of an arrest.
 The case arose when David Lee Moore was arrested by police in Virginia for driving on a suspended license, an offense for which state law did not authorize arrest but only the issuance of a citation.
 During the arrest, the police found cocaine on Moore, leading to drug charges.
-Moore argued that the evidence should be suppressed because his arrest &lt;sup>1 U.S. v.
-Lyons, 510 F.3d 1225 (10th Cir.
-2007) was not authorized under state law.
+Moore argued that the evidence should be suppressed because his arrest was not authorized under state law.
 The Supreme Court, however, held that the Fourth Amendment's protections against unreasonable searches and seizures are not altered by state law.
 The Court stated, "When officers have probable cause to believe that a person has committed a crime in their presence, the Fourth Amendment permits them to make an arrest, and to search the suspect in order to safeguard evidence and ensure their own safety."
-This ruling underscores that the Fourth Amendment's standards are not contingent on state law, and that probable cause to believe a crime has been committed justifies an arrest and subsequent search, regardless of whether the state law would have required a less intrusive approach.
+This ruling underscores that the Fourth Amendment's standards are not contingent on state law, and that probable cause to believe a crime &lt;sup>1 People v.
+Lee, 186 Cal.
+App.
+3d 743 (Cal.
+App.
+4th Dist.
+1986) has been committed justifies an arrest and subsequent search, regardless of whether the state law would have required a less intrusive approach.
 Warrantless Arrests in Public Places: